marmelab/react-admin/docs/Architecture.md

 ```
 {% endraw %}

-This example comes from [Atomic CRM](https://marmelab.com/react-admin-crm/#/contacts), one of the react-admin demo applications.
+This particular example is sourced from [Atomic CRM](https://marmelab.com/react-admin-crm/#/contacts), one of the many [demo applications](./Demos.md) available for react-admin.

-Never hesitate to replace a react-admin component with your own.
-React-admin cannot cover all use cases, it provides hooks to plug in your own components, and "It's just React"™.
+Never hesitate to replace a react-admin component with one of your own design.
+React-admin does not aim to cover all possible use cases, instead, it provides hooks for incorporating custom components.
+After all, "It's just React"™.

-React-admin will never lock you in a corner.
+With react-admin, you'll never find yourself backed into a corner.

 ## User Experience Is King

-React-admin has two sets of users:
+React-admin has two distinct sets of users:

 - End users, who use the react-admin app in their browser
-- Developers, who use the react-admin code in their IDE
+- Developers, who work with the react-admin code in their IDE

-For each feature, we design the User Experience (UX) and the Developer Experience (DX) carefully.
+We meticulously design both the User Experience (UX) and the Developer Experience (DX) for each feature.

-For the visual part, react-admin builds upon Material UI, which is the implementation of [Material Design](https://m3.material.io/), a carefully crafted design system for web and mobile apps.
-It's a great help to build usable, consistent user interfaces, but it's not enough.
+For the visual part, react-admin builds upon Material UI, which is a practical implementation of [Material Design](https://m3.material.io/).
+This design system is painstakingly constructed for web and mobile apps and serves as an excellent foundation for creating user-friendly, consistent user interfaces.
+However, it's only part of the story.

-We spend a great deal of time refining the UI to make it as intuitive as possible.
-We pay attention to small alignment glitches, screen flashes, and color inconsistencies.
-We iterate with every customer feedback, to remove visual and animation problems that occur in real-life applications.
+We invest considerable time fine-tuning the UI to be as intuitive as possible.
+Small alignment discrepancies, screen flashes, and color inconsistencies are under constant scrutiny.
+We continually iterate based on customer feedback, working diligently to resolve any visual and animation issues that arise in real-world applications.

-React-admin produces a user interface that is voluntarily bland by default because we want to emphasize content rather than chrome.
+By default, react-admin produces a purposefully bland user interface because we want the focus to be on the content rather than the aesthetics.

 <video controls autoplay playsinline muted loop>
   <source src="./img/sort-button.webm" type="video/webm"/>